jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Bread/Desserts/Panettone/Chocolate glaze.md

 ---
 ## Directions:

-1. Mix the rice flour / cornstarch, sugar, almond flour.
+1. Mix the rice flour / cornstarch, sugar, almond flour and cocoa powder.
 Mix.
 2. Add the egg whites, mix.
 Better place it into the fridge covered to hydrate properly for 24 h.